 An activity based costing approach (ABC) provides (for an introduction see (Gudehus 2012)) a good basis for this estimation: One estimates the cost values for all relevant activities of the transport concept based on statistical information for a region or a country.
 The statistical sources can be public - for example, the Eurostat or the Federal Statistical Office of Germany for diesel or labour costs - or historical data from the buying company.
 As an example from practice, a slightly adapted version of the ABC model of the LOCOM Consulting GmbH is introduced in Table 9.1.
-It includes, for example, volume, distance, time, routing and the number of used vehicles as vehicle variable number of vehicles veh. var.
+It includes, for example, volume, distance, time, routing and the number of used vehicles as cost drivers.
+For a complete tour all cost drivers are known and the total cost can be easily evaluated using the estimated values.